-Skilled in both academic and clinical settings, Kevin's work combines physical matter knowledge with predictive analytics to build new capabilities and processes for detecting the paths of pathogens.
-His insights into environmental sensing and genetic engineering have been featured in publications including Wired and The Atlantic.
+Skilled in both academic and clinical settings, Kevin's insights into environmental sensing and genetic engineering have been featured in publications including Wired and The Atlantic.
 Kevin's work with the MIT Media Lab includes his role as founding editor of the Journal of Design and Science.

 Kevin Slavin was an incredible contributor to the conference.
 People were excited by the content that he shared and were eager to continue the conversation with him after his presentation.
 He brought unique insights and thinking to a hard to impress audience.